The Most Common Recruiting and Hiring Scams (and How to Avoid Them)

 The Pay for Nothing Scam

-While online scams remain a widely underreported crime, in 2017 alone the FBI reported receiving 262,000 complaints totaling more than $780 million in job-related internet fraud.
+While online scams remain a widely underreported crime, in 2022, people reported losses of $367 million to the Federal Trade Commission due to business and job opportunity scams, a nearly 76% increase from 2021.
 One of the most common tactics employed in these frauds is phishing: getting a user to click a link, generally from an e-mail or a fake website, to steal personal information from an internet browser or network, including credit card and bank account data.

 Job-related phishing generally occurs when a prospective “employer” initiates contact with an offer so compelling, even the most sophisticated candidate will want to take a closer look – think inordinately high salary, prestigious title, the promise of international travel, etc. – but these job descriptions or email blasts often serve as a means to pilfer personal information.